1C EVOLUTION of the EARTH'S ATMOSPHERE

 Ozone (O3) would now be formed as the oxygen levels in the atmosphere increased and this oxygen would absorb and filter out much of the ultraviolet light that is harmful to many organisms (including ourselves).

-By about 200 million years ago the atmosphere composition is believed to be approximately that of today, though we now have rising carbon dioxide and small amounts of gases we regards as pollutants.
+By about 200 million years ago the atmosphere composition is believed to be approximately that of today (importantly - 21% oxygen), though we now have rising carbon dioxide and small amounts of gases we regards as pollutants due to the anthropogenic effects of pollution and fossil fuel burning.

 Appendix The Origin of Life